Event food sponsor permit

 We must receive applications and payments:

-• Two weeks prior to the event start date, or late fees will apply.
+• Two weeks before your event begins or late fees will apply.

 Exempt events